Before investing in a retaining wall, make sure you know these 10 key tips to ensure your project is completed for your current and future needs.

 7. Plan For Drainage

-A retaining wall that has a slope dropping to it will need additional drainage at the base.
+A retaining wall that has a slope leading to it will need additional drainage at the base.
 Add gravel and a fabric-covered drainage pipe at the base.
-The fabric will help prevent clogging of the pipe; a key feature as you will not want to dig out the pipe later to unclog it.
+The fabric will help prevent clogging of the pipe, which means you’ll be less likely to spend time digging it up and manually unclogging it.

 8. Keep It Level